gsusI/audio_transcript/README.md

 # Audio Transcript

-Audio Transcript is a powerful tool designed to transcribe audio files using OpenAI's API.
-It segments the audio, transcribes the segments, and then concatenates the transcriptions to provide a comprehensive transcript of the audio file.
-This tool is designed with efficiency in mind, allowing for rapid transcription of large audio files by breaking them down into manageable segments.
-It leverages the OpenAI API for accurate transcription and supports a variety of audio formats.
+Audio Transcript is an advanced tool that transcribes audio files using OpenAI's API.
+It not only segments the audio for manageable processing but also offers features like silence removal and speed adjustment to minimies the cost of transcribing.
+After processing, it seamlessly concatenates the transcriptions to deliver a complete and coherent transcript of the entire audio file.
+Designed for high efficiency, it facilitates the rapid transcription of extensive audio files by optimizing the transcription process.
+It utilizes the OpenAI API for precise transcription and accommodates a wide range of audio formats.
 ## Installation

 To get Audio Transcript up and running, you've got two straightforward options: pip install or direct setup.
 Pick the one that suits you best.